Start-up Monzo raises £1m from the crowd in just 96 seconds

 The capped fundraise saw 1,861 investors back the campaign for a share 3.33% of the equity, with an average amount invested of £542.

-Founded in 2015 by Tom Blomfield and yet to launch officially, Mondo will allow smartphone users to access traditional bank products and services from their smartphones.
+Founded in 2015 by Tom Blomfield and yet to launch officially, Monzo will allow smartphone users to access traditional bank products and services from their smartphones.
 The start-up is currently applying for a full UK banking licence.

 Blomfield said: “We’re the first bank to enable customers to become shareholders through a crowdfunding platform.
 Our customers are already helping us to build the bank from the ground up by alpha testing the mobile app.